R-Hoque/OAM-PUBLIC/README.md

 1) If the location element is missing or is 0,0 the activity record is skipped.

-  _The applicaiton needs a coordinate locaiton for each activity to show up on the map.
+  _The applicaiton needs a coordinate location for each activity to show up on the map.
 Without that, the application doesn't know where to place the activity or which country the activity belongs to._

 2) The OAM supports valid DAC-3 sector categories and DAC 5 digit sector codes.